 RISK OF LOSS AND INSURANCE

 10.1 Risk of Loss.
 Operator hereby assumes and shall bear the entire risk of loss and damage to the Compressor Motor Facilities from any and every cause whatsoever.
+ECS assumes and shall bear the risk of loss and damage to the Interconnection Facilities that are covered by ECS' insurance coverages as required under Section 10.2 of this Agreement.

 10.2 Insurance.
 ECS shall maintain replacement cost insurance for the Interconnection Facilities to insure against property damage losses, including losses caused by third parties.
 Operator shall maintain replacement cost insurance for the Compressor Motor Facilities to insure against property damage losses, including losses caused by third parties.
 Operator shall procure and maintain under the Enron Corp. insurance program during the term of this Agreement, those insurance coverages as set forth on Exhibit "C".
 The costs for additional insurance coverage, if any, in force under the Enron Corp. insurance plan and applicable to the Compressor Motor Facilities and services provided hereunder is included in the Operating and Maintenance Fee.
 All insurance policies covering the Interconnection Facilities and the Compressor Motor Facilities and/or the services provided hereunder and the Compressor Stations shall name both Parties hereto as insureds with waivers of subrogation.
 To further protect ECS and the Interconnection Facilities and the Compressor Motor Facilities, Operator shall require all contractors and subcontractors providing services in regard to the Interconnection Facilities and the Compressor Motor Facilities to obtain appropriate insurance coverage with proper endorsements for the work or service being performed.